 Covid-19 has slowed in the past two years.
-Offices were supposed to regain their relevance, both as places of work and service provision.
+Offices were supposed to regain their relevance as places of work and service provision.
 However, that didn’t happen.

 The Future Workforce Report 2021 suggests that remote jobs will only increase to 48% in the coming years.
 The business owners they interviewed gave an even higher figure: 58%.

 Consumers also still prefer online services despite the reduced contactless need.
-According to McKinsey & Company’s survey, over 75% of B2B customers prefer online consulting or digital self-service.
+McKinsey & Company’s survey shows over 75% of B2B customers prefer online consulting or digital self-service.

-Let’s explore what the deal with digital offices is and how you can make the most of them.
+Let’s explore the deal with digital offices and how you can make the most of them.